 3. The offender was involved in another felony offense when the murder took place

 Costa Mesa Second Degree Murder on the other hand is when no premeditation is involved, and that another crime was being committed at the time of the killing.
+These situations always warrant a consultation from a skilled murder defense lawyer regardless of the circumstances.
 The legal consequences for 2nd degree murder include a minimum of fifteen years in prison to a maximum life imprisonment.

 Enhanced sentencing is given to offenders who committed murder for financial benefits.
 Other examples of aggravating murder cases include taking the life of an executive officer.